rancher/opni-metric-anomaly-detector/README.md

 Make sure to update the metric_anomaly_detector.yaml file to point to the correct image path!

 #### Import Grafana Dashboard
-1. Navigate to Grafana and login.
-For Rancher monitoring user, the username/password is `admin/prom-operator`, otherwise it's likely to be `admin/admin`
+1. Navigate to Grafana and log in.
+For a Rancher Monitoring user, the default username/password is `admin/prom-operator`.
+Otherwise, it is likely to be `admin/admin`.
 2. [Add Elasticsearch as a datasource](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/#add-a-data-source), and fillin these fields with following values:
 ```
 URL: https://opni-es-client.opni.svc:9200